 Services (Cognitive, Executable)

-This work package deals with the research and development of Krino service xposing the REST API and providing the AI algorithms based on the underlying components as well as providing functionality for managing and updating the knowledge base using documents.
+This work package deals with the research and development of Krino service xposing the Representational State Sransfer Application Program Interface (REST API) and providing the AI algorithms based on the underlying components as well as providing functionality for managing and updating the knowledge base using documents.

 Adapters ((Oxford) Dictionary, Contact, Relevance)